Calcichordate hypothesis: Criticism

 The calcichordate theory is not widely accepted as a viable theory on the origins of the chordates.
 Many cite its overall unparsimonious nature as unnecessary, however there are many specific points that can be raised.
 All in all, the carpoids are much closer to echinoderms than to chordates.

 Loss of Stereom

 Stereom calcite is considered to be a synapomorphy of the echinoderms, and there is no evidence for it ever having evolved in any other lineage, and there is no crown group echinoderm that seems to have lost it secondarily.
 The theory implies either that it must have been lost once or three times, which is considered to be very unlikely.

 Timing of appearance

 Chordates are known to exist from the Cambrian with Pikaia, which is around the same time that carpoids are found, although the mitrates may not be stem group.

 Genetic evidence

 Genetic evidence has shown that Hemichordata is the sister group to Echinodermata.

+Falsification

+The calcichordate hypothesis has been disproven as of 2019; exceptional preservation of soft tissues in the single appendage of the stylophorans Thoralicystis and Hanusia revealed clear traces consistent with a water vascular system—an ambulacral canal with tube feet—covered by movable plates, where the calcichordate hypothesis would require the anatomy be a tail containing a notochord protected by fixed plates.
+The enlarged area at the base of the appendage, which in the calcichordate hypothesis would contain muscles to move the tail, contains an extension of the body cavity.

+The findings also disprove the hypothesis that the group were stalked echinoderms.
+Based on the internal anatomy, "calcichordates" (stylophorans) are revealed as echinoderms with a single, somewhat starfish-like arm that gathered food with tube feet and transferred it to a mouth at the base of the arm.
+The food-gathering arm may also have been used for locomotion, as in starfish.
+The fossils from the Bou Izargane Lagerstätte from the Lower Ordivician of Morocco were unknown to Jeffries; they had not been discovered when he formulated the hypothesis in the early 1960s based on the examination of a group of mitrate fossils, and were still unknown when he wrote subsequent papers in 1981 and 1997 defending the hypothesis.
+Stylophorans are classed as echinoderms based on their possession of at least two shared and unique features (apomorphies) of the phylum; stereom plates and a water vascular system.
+Because they show no sign of radial symmetry, the position of stylophorans within Echinodermata remains unresolved as of 2019.